-Admission to the UAM is always free and open to the public.
+Admission to the UAM is always free.

 The UAM is closed all University holidays.